Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

 - `projectName/dist/` - output bundle of a project;
 - `.browserslistrc` - file with settings for webpack about prior browsers to traspile app data in order with the settings;
+- `.editorconfig` - the project common settings (as for now it's as in RSSchool recommended check the [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) for more.
+  **notice**: `EditorConfig` IDE extension required!);
 - .`gitignore` - exlude node_modules from git watching and more settings (check out the file);
 - `LICENSE` - license file;
 - `package.json` - the heart of all.